Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 In children

-Pathology is found in babies of any age.
+Pathology is found in children of any age.
 Mitral valve prolapse is least often diagnosed in children who have just been born.
 As a rule, the disease is combined with other connective tissue pathologies, which leads to the appearance of characteristic signs of MVP.

 Table 2.
 Secondary signs of prolapse in a child

-Eyes Myopia, bluish whites
+Eyes Myopia, bluish tint of whites

 Breast Concavity, elongation, scoliosis

-Vessels Possibly varicose veins
+Vessels Possible varicose veins

-joints Extremely mobile and flexible
+Joints Extremely mobile and flexible

-Among women
+In women

 In pregnant women

-How does it affect the ECG?
+How is it reflected on the ECG?

-• negative T-waves and ST-segment elevation;
+• negative T waves and ST segment elevation;

 • prolonged QT interval.